LEICA S-E / S2

 I was surprised that the HC120mmII, which in no way works except MF with the X series, is also AF capable.

 Among the lenses I had on hand, the HC 50-110mm and the HC210 with the triangle mark were not AF-enabled and did not recognize the lens.
-I wondered if there was a problem with the lens, but found the following note on the National photo web site, which seems to apply to the third item.
+I wondered if there was a problem with the lens, but found the following note on the National photo web site(Link to web archive for removal of page from original site), which seems to apply to the third item.

 I checked the firmware and it is not that old, so I think the AF motor in the lens is dead.